Fava beans nutrition is noteworthy for its high vegetable-protein content and dopamine precursors.

 Yet at times it rises to being the fourth most-popular page at this site.

-Two other possible reasons are because you are developing macular-degeneration or stomach ulcers; this is not small beer.
+Three other possible reasons are because you have an "essential" tremor, are developing macular-degeneration or have a stomach ulcer; this is not small beer.
 Fully grasping the contents of this page could make a profound difference in your dotage.

 This page was last updated by Bernard Preston on 9th January, 2024.

 Favas are probably the most hated bean in the world and for good reason.
 I disliked them so much myself in my youth that I avoided them for over fifty-years.
-The reason is simple; dried or old and starchy, they are perfectly horrid and their nutrition is lessened too.
+The reason is simple; old and starchy, they are perfectly horrid; and their nutrition is lessened too.

-But once a few years back, when I was served fresh baby fava-beans at a dinner, I realised how for half a century I had been denying myself one of nature's delights.
+But once a few years back, when I was served fresh baby fava-beans at a dinner I realised that for half a century I had been denying myself one of nature's delights.

-However this year we have grown them through the summer and they have done remarkably well.
+However this year we have grown them through the summer and they have done reasonably well.

 Fava beans nutrition is about the treatment of Parkinson's-disease; and I would suggest perhaps the prevention of it, though I could find no research confirming that.

-The reason is that they contain large amounts of two-chemicals, levo- and carbidopa, that are absolutely vitally needed by the body.
-Ask any person suffering from the disease and they will tell you that life without these two substances is not worth living.
+The reason is that they contain large amounts of two chemicals, levo and carbidopa that are absolutely vitally needed by the body.
+Ask any person suffering from the disease and they will tell you that life without these substances is not worth living.

-And start looking for either a packet of seeds to plant in your garden, or a source of the fresh, young bean.
+And start looking for either a packet of seeds to plant in your garden; or a source of the fresh, young beans.

 For many that is a problem for another day and the next generation to sort out; for the present we will continue to enjoy predominantly meat in some form for our protein.

-But perhaps you like me have a tender conscience, and do not want your children stomping on your grave and cursing the way you contributed to the destruction of the planet; after all they will inherit it from us.
+But perhaps you like me have a tender conscience and do not want your children stomping on your grave and cursing the way we contributed to the destruction of the planet.
+After all they will inherit it from us.

 Getting your garden soil ready is all about the virtues of humus and composting.